imkonsowa/courier/Readme.md

 ### Generate Cargo JSON file

-This request simply generates a cargo json file for the parcels needs to be shipped for a date.
+This request simply generates a cargo json file for the parcels needs to be shipped for a given date.

 This request must have a `date` query param with the standard date format e.g `2022-08-05`.
-At also may receive a `country` param to filter the parcels for a specific country only
+It also may receive a `country` param to filter the parcels for a specific country only, country must be one of `Cameroon, Ethiopia, Morocco, Mozambique, Uganda`

 #### request URL